TiiJeiJ8/E-Library/README.md

 4.  **Submit a Pull Request**
     Propose your changes to the main repository.
 We'll review them and merge them in.

+Note about automated PR checks

+When you open a Pull Request, automated checks (GitHub Actions) run to validate formatting, links, spelling, and repository-specific conventions.
+Please see `CONTRIBUTING.md` for details on what the checks validate and how to resolve reported issues.

 For more detailed instructions, please read our full **[Contributing Guide](./CONTRIBUTING.md)**.

 ## 📋 File Naming Convention